In-Person Exchanges

 Send me updates / Envoyez-moi des mises à jour

-ASK JAMIE A QUESTION OR YOU CAN JUST SEND A NICE COMMENT! /
+ASK JULES A QUESTION OR YOU CAN JUST SEND A NICE COMMENT! /

-POSEZ UNE QUESTION À JAMIE OU VOUS POUVEZ JUSTE LUI ENVOYER UN GENTIL COMMENTAIRE!
+POSEZ UNE QUESTION À JULES OU VOUS POUVEZ JUSTE LUI ENVOYER UN GENTIL COMMENTAIRE!